 - CCSS.ELA-Literacy.RI.3-12.7 - Reading Standards for Informational Text - Integration of Knowledge and Ideas

 - Contextual Relevancy - K-12.CX.1 Understand the global, historical, societal, and cultural contexts of the visual arts.

 - History - K-12.H.1 Understand that history tells a story of how people and events changed society over time and how various sources provide information about the past.

 - Speaking and Listening - K-12.SL.1 Participate in collaborative conversations with diverse partners about grade 1 topics and texts with peers and adults in small and larger groups.

 - Culture - 2-12.C.2.1 Explain how artistic expressions of diverse cultures contribute to the community

-Guided school tours are offered for groups of 10 or more and last one hour.
-These tours provide an opportunity for students to learn more about African-American culture and history from teaching artists who will support deeper understanding of the cultural and historical context of the artwork and artifacts through a variety of interactive activities.
-The cost of admission for a guided tour is $3.00 per person and must be scheduled at least two weeks in advance.
-Groups of more than 30 students & chaperones will be split and will require 2 or more guides.
+One hour guided school tours are offered for groups of 10 or more.
+These tours provide an opportunity for students to learn more about African-American culture and history from museum professionals or teaching artists who are trained to help students use observation and critical thinking skills to gain a deeper understanding of the cultural and historical context of the artwork and artifacts on display.
+The cost of admission for a guided tour is $7.00 per person and must be scheduled at least two weeks in advance.
+Groups of more than 30 students & chaperones will be divided and will require 2 or more guides.